wikror/wikror.github.io/_posts/2023-02-08-writing-setup.md

 # Overleaf
 Given that journals' LaTeX templates tend to require a very specific setup of LaTeX environment and getting them to compile locally is a pain, I have given up on maintaining a local installation and opted for [Overleaf](https://www.overleaf.com/), which works perfectly well out of the box for most purposes.
 Then I will potentially download the final TeX file to process it with JabRef, as indicated [above](#reference-database).

+# stackedit.io
+For collaboration directly on a markdown file, I have been using the online editor stackedit.io, which allows connecting it to Google Drive, where the file is hosted, and has some basic conflict resolution implemented (though I worked in turns and did not test it thoroughly, so no guarantees).
+Probably Notion can be used as well for this purpose.
+Both have the